 Congratulate yourself.
 If you want the candy, take a walk around the office to distract yourself.
 You can do it fast or slow.
 If you lose a couple of pounds, don’t reward yourself with food.
 Let’s repeat that… don’t reward yourself with food.

-Reward yourself with self-praise.
+Reward yourself with self-praise instead.
 We all have that inner person who needs a little praise once and awhile and often use food to offer that praise as a reward.
 If we can just break that habit slowly, we can accomplish our goal.
 Even surpass it.
-If you find yourself buying that next size up, stop the rewarding right away.

-Once you take out of your diet the sugar and snacks, you are truly on your way to success.
-Replace them with something so you are rewarded.
-Here are some ideas that work:
+Once you take excess sugar and unhealthy snacks out of your diet, you can be poised for success.
+Replace them with something else so you are rewarded.
+Here are some ideas that might work:

 - Celery sticks

 - Carrot sticks

 - Yogurt with granola